dub10us/mynotes-server/README.md

 This repo contains server-side code.

-Look at the [a link](https://github.com/talkrz/mynotes) repository for more details and the application demo.
+Look at the [main repository](https://github.com/talkrz/mynotes) for more details and the application demo.